(You

 Nathan B. Stubblefield, NBS, 1902 envisioned

-his wireless radio telephone as a marketing tool.
+his wireless radio telephony,

-phone service, connected to land-lines, like todays
+interactive phone service, connected to land-lines,

-cable pipeline into the home and office, and a --
+like todays cable pipeline into the home and

-one-way broadcasting for listening only service for
+office, and a -- one-way broadcasting for listening

-radio programing.
-Photo: L - GPO Wireless
+only service for radio programing.
+Photo: L

-Investigation Service dectector vans, c 1920.
+- GPO Wireless Investigation Service dectector

-Bottom Photos NBS family at Telephon del
+vans, c 1920.
+Bottom Photos NBS family at

-green and Radio Speaker.
+Telephon del green and Radio Speaker.

 "Pay